-Teaching Staff: David Horan & others TBC Terms: 2 & 3 Average Teaching hours: 1.5 hours per week
+Teaching Staff: David Horan & others TBC

+Terms: 2 & 3

 Aims

 The aim of the portfolio development course is to allow students to apply the fundamentals of their training to broader range of characters, plays, speeches and scenes.
 Work developed in the Portfolio Development class will allow students to develop monologues for auditions, speeches for Voice Reel and Show Reel recordings, and scenes and monologues for showcasing during Third year.